top of page

 One of our favourite short loops is the walk to the Seven Sisters viewpoint.
 This walk takes you through the woods, passed King Arthurs cave and on to a beautiful viewpoint on the Seven Sisters rocks overlooking the river Wye.
 From there you head back towards the campsite past Lords Wood Quarry reserve.
 You can find more information and the route below: Book your stay and enjoy the beautiful views

-For one of the best views over the river wye, head up to the viewpoint at Yat Rock in Symonds Yat.
-Here you not only have a spectacular view, but also the chance to spot peregrine falcons who nest in the cliffs.
+For one of the best views over the river Wye, head up to the viewpoint at Yat Rock in Symonds Yat.
+Here you not only have a spectacular view from an old iron age fort, but also the chance to spot peregrine falcons who nest in the 100 metre cliffs nearby.
 Walk from the campsite down to the river and over the bridge at Biblins.
 Walk along the river towards the Saracens Head pub then up the steep track on your right to arrive at Yat Rock.
-There you can enjoy the views and there is also a cafe.
-You can either walk the s
+There you can enjoy the views and there

 King Arthur's Cave